phox/rknn-go/INSTALL.md

 ## Dependencies

-go-rknnlite has a number of dependencies that are required.
+rknn-go has a number of dependencies that are required.

 The [rknn-toolkit2](https://github.com/airockchip/rknn-toolkit2) must be installed on your system with C header files and libraries available in the system path,